ggandor/leap.nvim/README.md

   -- and forces auto-jump to be on or off. safe_labels = { . . . },
   labels = { . . . },
-  -- These keys are captured directly by the plugin at runtime. special_keys = {
+  special_keys = {
     repeat_search = '<enter>',
     next_match    = '<enter>',